|375.01||MEMBERS, NUMBER OF.|

 The board shall meet at the county seat for the transaction of business on the first Tuesday after the first Monday in January, and may meet on other days and at other locations within the county it prescribes as necessary for the interests of the county.
 A majority shall constitute a quorum, and no business shall be done unless voted for by a majority of the whole board, but less than a majority may adjourn.
 Sessions shall be called by a majority of the board and the clerk shall give at least ten days' notice of them to each of the commissioners.

-When a vacancy occurs in the office of county auditor, county treasurer, county recorder, sheriff, county attorney, county surveyor, or coroner, the county board shall fill it by appointment.
+When a vacancy occurs in the office of an elected county auditor, county treasurer, county recorder, sheriff, county attorney, county surveyor, or coroner, the county board shall fill it by appointment.
 For that purpose it shall meet at the usual place of meeting, upon one day's notice from the chair or clerk, which shall be served personally upon each member in the same manner as a district court summons.
 The person appointed shall give the bond and take the oath required by law, and serve the remainder of the term, and until a successor qualifies.
 When a vacancy occurs in an office that has a chief deputy or first assistant, the chief deputy or first assistant may perform all the duties and functions of the office until it is filled by appointment by the county board.

 No county commissioner shall hold another elected office during tenure as commissioner nor be employed by the county.